scigma/scigma/README.md

   or directly from Python
 * read the results back into your own Python programs

-Please consult the documentation in `manual.pdf` for a complete overview of its capabilities.
+Please consult the documentation in `manual.pdf` for a more extensive overview and a complete reference of SCIGMA's capabilities.

 The main focus of SCIGMA is the interactive exploration and visualization of small to moderately large systems of differential equations you want to get a